-- To make the crust: Adjust oven rack to middle position and heat oven to 350 degrees.
+- To make the crust: Adjust oven rack to middle position and heat oven to 350°F.

-- Using a pastry brush, lightly butter a 13-by-9-inch baking dish and line with one sheet parchment paper.
+- Using a pastry brush, lightly butter a 13x9-inch baking dish and line with one sheet parchment paper.
 Butter paper, then lay second sheet crosswise over it.

 - Pulse flour, confectioner's sugar, cornstarch, lemon zest and salt in food processor.

 - Add butter and process to blend; then pulse until mixture is pale yellow and resembles coarse meal.

 - Sprinkle mixture into lined pan and, press firmly with fingers into even layer over entire pan bottom and about 1/2-inch up sides.